forax/thread-stop-experiment/README.md

 # thread-stop-experiment
-Let see if we can not use the Arena/Segment as a lightweight cross thread mechanisme
+Let see if we can not use the Arena/Segment as a lightweight cross thread mechanism